 Make sure to mend, and take the best care of your children’s clothing, clean stains early when they’re fresh and unlikely to set - so you can then sell, swap or donate them for someone else to enjoy!

 Save the best for the weekends

-A lot more brands are now producing gender-neutral outfits that can be passed from sibling to sibling, in cute non-gender specific colours.
+A lot more brands are now producing gender-neutral outfits that can be passed from sibling to sibling, in cute and varied non-gender specific colours.
 Check out the gorgeous Nellie Quats capsule collection by Courtney Adamo (a mama that we all should follow) for starters.
-Or head over to Tutti Frutti Clothing who never disappoints when it comes to making colourful and comfy styles while keeping the manufacturing process kind to our planet.
-As for adults, also avoiding things that blatantly will go out of fashion and will definitely not be easy to pass on to another sibling or cousin is very important.
+Or head over to Tutti Frutti Clothing who never disappoints when it comes to making colourful and comfy styles while keeping the manufacturing process sustainable and kind to our planet.

 For the baby gifts